BowenArchaman/ViralBottleneck/README.md

 There are the he [manual](ViralBottleneck/manual_and_turtorial/ViralBottleneck_manual_0.1.0.pdf) and [turtorial](ViralBottleneck/manual_and_turtorial/Turtorial.pdf).

 The contents in tables in [turtorial](ViralBottleneck/manual_and_turtorial/Turtorial.pdf) are little crowded.
 Therefore, there are also a html file of turtorial in [manual_and_turtorial folder](ViralBottleneck/manual_and_turtorial).
 It would be better for users to read.
+Please download html file and open in the browser.

 ## Requirements
 - R 4.2.2